 Tahoe 200

-The Tahoe 200 is a 200.2 mile ultramarathon that circumnavigates Lake Tahoe, which is described as the largest alpine lake in North America.
-The route uses large sections of the Tahoe Rim Trail and includes many single-track miles, as well as detours through aspen meadows, rock gardens, small high alpine lakes, dense forest canopy, and long ridge lines with extended views.
+The Tahoe 200 is a 200.4 mile loop ultramarathon that circumnavigates Lake Tahoe, the largest alpine lake in North America, on trails in California and Nevada.
+The course follows the Tahoe Rim Trail for much of the route and includes single-track sections plus detours through aspen meadows, rock gardens, small high-elevation lakes, dense forest, and long ridgelines with broad views.
+The race has returned to the original full loop course.